devtheJigyasa/jigyasanews.ai/README.md

 ## Roadmap

-Planned direction for Arixion AI (beyond this frontend prototype) includes:[page:3]
+Planned directions for Arixion AI beyond this frontend prototype:[page:3]

-- Connecting the UI to real verification backends and APIs.
+- Plug into a real verification backend (NewsAPI, LLM, custom fact‑checking engine).
-- Source‑backed verification workflows and explicit citations.
+- Source‑backed verification with explicit citations and transparency.
-- Stronger claim credibility scoring and explanations.
+- Claim credibility scoring with clear explanations.
-- Better reasoning visibility for outputs.
-- Expanded scanning and extraction flows.
+- Richer scanning / extraction flows for long content.
-- Verification dashboards and research interfaces.
+- Research‑oriented dashboards for heavy users.
-- Trust layers for fast‑moving digital information.[page:3]
+- Trust layers for fast‑moving news and social content.

 ---

 ## Contributing

-Contributions are welcome if they align with the project’s verification‑first vision.[page:3]
+Contributions are welcome—as long as they respect the core idea: **verification over hype**.[page:3]

-You can contribute by:[page:3]
+You can help by:[page:3]

-- Improving UI and UX
+- Improving UI/UX and accessibility.
-- Refining flows for claims and results
+- Refining flows for claims, method, and results.
-- Strengthening frontend architecture and responsiveness
+- Hardening the frontend structure and responsiveness.
-- Improving performance and accessibility
-- Proposing features that increase trust, clarity, and usefulness
+- Prototyping integrations with real verification backends.

-### Contribution flow
+### Contribution Flow

 1. Fork the repository.
 2. Create a feature branch.
 3. Make your changes.
-4. Open a pull request with a clear explanation.[page:3]
+4. Open a pull request with a clear description and, ideally, screenshots.[page:3]

 ---